isomerpages/govtech-gobusiness-main/_licensing-faqs/1c-application.md

   - title: How do I know which Food Shop type my business falls under?
     content: |
-      Here is a list of all Food Shop types and their descriptions.
+      <a href="/images/FoodShopTypeMapping.pdf" target="blank">Here</a> is a list of all Food Shop types and their descriptions.

       If you are not sure, simply use our Guided Journey feature and answer a series of questions about your business to find out which Food Shop type it falls under.